GoncaloFelicio/Pomodoro-App/README.md

 #### With MacOs

 - via App file:
-The app is already packaged for MacOs, this means after cloning (or unzip) the repo, can go to the folder "*/dist*" and double-click the pomodoro app icon 🍅.
+The app is already packaged for MacOs, this means after cloning the repo, you canunzip the folder "*/CastleDoroMac*" and double-click the pomodoro app icon inside 🍅.
 The app works for my current system: macOS 11.6.4 (20G417), other systems could give an issue.

 #### With Windows

 - via App file:
-The app is already packaged for Windows, this means after cloning (or unzip) the repo, can go to the folder "*/dist*" and double-click the pomodoro app icon 🍅.
+The app is already packaged for Windows, this means after cloning (or unzip) the repo, you can go to the folder "*/CastleDoroWin" and double-click the pomodoro app icon inside 🍅.
-The app works for my current system, other systems could give an issue.
+The app works for my current system Windows 11, other systems could give an issue.

 #### With Python (Mac or Windows)
 [Install python 3.9.2](https://www.python.org/downloads/release/python-392/)